-(24) 107 of these vehicles were reconfigured as drones to monitor atomic testing during Operation Crossroads.
+(29) This model of aircraft was repurposed with lifeboats to serve as "Dumbo" rescue vehicles, and 107 of these vehicles were reconfigured as drones to monitor atomic testing during Operation Crossroads.
 The last remaining instance of the "shark fin" model of this craft is the Swoose, and another of these planes went on 25 missions under Robert K. Morgan who named that craft the Memphis Belle.
 For the point, name this Boeing-produced heavy aircraft that dropped more World War Two bombs than any other model of airplane.